Aussie wine regions that make sommeliers swoon

 We Aussies are lucky to live near some of the most beautiful wine regions in the world.
 But before you hop in your car to explore the country’s great wineries, don’t forget car insurance!

-Except for compulsory policies like CTP in SA and Green Slip in NSW, all our car insurance policies cover damage to other people's property, up to $20 million.
+Except for compulsory policies like CTP in SA, Motor Accident Injuries (MAI) Insurance in the ACT and Green Slip in NSW, all our car insurance policies cover damage to other people's property, up to $20 million.
 And if you buy a new Comprehensive Car Insurance plan, you’ll get one free year of AAMI Roadside Assist.
 That means, if you get stranded out in the countryside — whether it’s due to a flat tyre, lost keys or fuel shortage — we’ll be one phone call away.

 Now, it’s on to AAMI’s list of top Aussie wineries.
 Let’s buckle up and get going — but remember kids, don’t drink and drive.